-Our Prime Preventive Care Add-On reimburses you up to $150 towards your spaying or neutering procedure.
-This add-on includes 12 additional benefits to any policy you choose.
-Prime Preventive Care can be added to any policy you purchase.
+Our High Wellness coverage add-on reimburses you up to $60 towards your spaying or neutering procedure.
+This add-on includes 10 additional benefits to any policy you choose.
+Our High wellness coverage can be added to any policy you purchase.

 Are Spaying and Neutering Included in the Accident & Illness Plan?

 Unfortunately, our Accident & Illness Plan does not include coverage for spaying or neutering procedures.
-However, you can get covered for the procedure by purchasing our Prime Preventive Care Add-On, which totals to $450 in annual benefits.
+However, you can get some coverage for the procedure by purchasing our High or Medium Wellness coverage, which totals to $460 in annual benefits.

 Does Prudent Pet Pay for Your Procedure Up-Front?

 We work directly with the policyholder in all aspects to ensure they understand the reimbursement period.
 The policyholder would pay the full bill at the vet’s office and submit the receipt to Prudent Pet for reimbursement.
 Prudent Pet has one of the quickest reimbursement periods of any other pet insurance provider in the nation.
 After your claim is submitted, you will receive a check within 7 to 10 days.